chmieladr/capture-the-flag-solutions/PW_CTF_DS_2024_2025/remember_crt_monitors/solution.md

 ...
 ```

-Now let's explain every individual variable in here:
+Now let's explain every variable in here:
 - `kid` - the ID of the message
 - `mod` - the modulus used in the encryption
 - `enc` - the encrypted message

 Note that all the plaintext is always the same, along with the exponent used in the encryption.
 The only thing that changes is the modulus.

-Other than that the title mentions CRT monitors.
+Other than that, the title mentions CRT monitors.
 This is a hint that the encryption method used in this task is the **Chinese Remainder Theorem**.
 There's actually a known vulnerability in CRT when the same exponent is used for all the messages.
 This is the case here.

 ### 4. Exploiting same `e` with different moduli
 If the same plaintext \( m \) is encrypted using the same \( e \) but different moduli \( n_1, n_2, \dots, n_k \), we get: